raymanaeron/rusty_websocket/readme.md

-# WebSocket Messaging Bus for Disconnected Apps
+# Intra app messaging framework for disconnected apps

 This project implements a lightweight pub-sub (publish-subscribe) messaging framework that allows multiple disconnected apps—written in Rust or JavaScript—to talk to each other in real time.
 It is ideal for system orchestration, onboarding flows, or multi-client coordination using a WebSocket-based messaging bus.